 After all, having the nurse (in a very short nurses uniform, of course) giving her patient a sponge bath, giving him a full body massage and kissing any place that hurts, well, that's just what the Doctor ordered!

-- Based on an article titled "Jennings_gag" at Wipipedia
+- This article is based on an article titled "Jennings_gag" at Wipipedia

 A Jennings gag is a medical device deigned to keep the patient's mouth open during procedures.
 Its has become a popular form of gag used in BDSM scenes and imagery.
 The gag consists of a hinged rod, shaped so that it will slip under the front teeth, two thumb presses open the gag and a ratchet prevents the gag from from closing once in place.